Waldron College of Health and Human Services

 - COSD - Dr. Diane Millar, Chair; 109 Waldron Hall, 540-831-7636

-Dean of the College - Dr. Ken Cox makes decisions regarding policies, and works with students who have problems or are dissatisfied with answers from their academic department, or Advising Coordinator.
+Dean of the College - Dr. Ken Cox makes decisions regarding policies, and works with students who have problems after meeting with their major department Chair/Director, or the Director of Advising.

-Associate Dean of the College - Dr. Corey Cassidy will also be available to work with students who have problems or concerns.
+Associate Dean of the College - Dr. Corey Cassidy is also be available to work with students who have problems or concerns.

 Each student is ultimately responsible for meeting the requirements of his or her academic program.